joebertcerezo/ai_samp/README.md

 - Keep dependencies updated and audit regularly.
 - Avoid logging sensitive data.
 - Use `.gitignore` to prevent accidental commits of sensitive files.
+- Use TypeScript strict mode for safer code.